AlanoudFarrajAlamri/Real-Fake-Job-Posting-Prediction/README.md

-Dropped irrelevant columns (e.g., job ID, salary, logo) Merged key text fields (e.g., description, requirements) for unified analysis Text cleaned: lowercased, punctuation removed, and standardized 🧠 Feature Engineering
+Dropped irrelevant columns (e.g., job ID, salary, logo) Merged key text fields (e.g., description, requirements) for unified analysis Text cleaned: lowercased, punctuation removed, and standardized

+🧠 Feature Engineering

 🔡 TF-IDF Vectorization

-Applied TF-IDF (Term Frequency–Inverse Document Frequency) on textual data.
+1-Applied TF-IDF (Term Frequency–Inverse Document Frequency) on textual data.
-Transformed text into numerical form for model input.
+2-Transformed text into numerical form for model input.
-Limited to the top 5,000 features to focus on the most relevant terms and reduce dimensionality.
+3-Limited to the top 5,000 features to focus on the most relevant terms and reduce dimensionality.
 🤖 Models Trained

 🌲 Random Forest (RF)

-A powerful ensemble model that builds multiple decision trees and averages their outputs.
+1-A powerful ensemble model that builds multiple decision trees and averages their outputs.
-Performed well in identifying fake jobs based on structured and TF-IDF-based features.
+2-Performed well in identifying fake jobs based on structured and TF-IDF-based features.

-🧠 BERT (Bidirectional Encoder Representations from Transformers) A pre-trained deep learning model developed by Google for understanding language context.
+🧠 BERT (Bidirectional Encoder Representations from Transformers)

+1-A pre-trained deep learning model developed by Google for understanding language context.
-Fine-tuned for fake job classification.
+2-Fine-tuned for fake job classification.
-Used raw text inputs for deep semantic analysis, outperforming traditional models on contextual understanding.
+3-Used raw text inputs for deep semantic analysis, outperforming traditional models on contextual understanding.

 📈 Results

-Random Forest showed high accuracy and interpretability with TF-IDF inputs.
+1-Random Forest showed high accuracy and interpretability with TF-IDF inputs.
-BERT achieved superior performance in capturing deeper patterns in text, offering higher precision and recall for detecting fraud.
+2-BERT achieved superior performance in capturing deeper patterns in text, offering higher precision and recall for detecting fraud.

 📌 Conclusion

 This project proves that combining traditional machine learning (Random Forest) with state-of-the-art deep learning (BERT) enables robust detection of fraudulent job postings.
 It has practical applications for job platforms and users who want to avoid online scams.